18-year-old driver dies after colliding with log truck

+The driver of the log truck wasn't injured in the crash on Highway 101 near Beaver, Oregon.

-PORTLAND, Ore.
-(AP) — Oregon State Police say an 18-year-old girl has died after colliding with a log truck on Highway 101 near Beaver.
+PORTLAND — Oregon State Police say an 18-year-old woman has died after colliding with a log truck on Highway 101 near Beaver.

 Law enforcement officials say Mikayla Michelle Howard was driving a 2003 Saab when it crossed into the other lane for an unknown reason on Friday morning.
 The car then hit a 2018 Kenworth log truck head on.